#146: Bungalow Court at 940-948 N. Raymond Avenue (Pasadena)

 The bungalow court provided an elegant solution to the challenge of LA’s quickly growing urban population in the 1910s and ‘20s.
 In their earliest incarnations, bungalow courts were a novel choice for tourists traveling through Pasadena.
 Soon they became year-round options that held special appeal to folks both young (rent was cheap) and old (they were usually very accessible and close enough to nearby services).
 If you longed for communal living but felt too cramped in an apartment building, the bungalow court offered a nice alternative.

 Developers loved bungalow courts too, as they could get a lot of rentable units for relatively little investment.
 You could purchase a pattern book with ready-to-build designs, or hire an architect of your own.
-Back in Pasadena’s bungalow boom years, a lot of well-heeled architects tried their hands at building them, including Sylvanus Marston (his craftsman St. Francis Court is considered the first example), the Heineman Brothers (their Bowen Court is the oldest bungalow court with its original configuration intact), J. Cyril Bennett (Pasadena Civic Auditorium) and David Renton (hired by William Wrigley, Jr. to oversee the construction of many of Avalon’s most important buildings on Catalina).
+Back in Pasadena’s bungalow boom years, a lot of well-heeled architects tried their hands at building them, including Sylvanus Marston (his craftsman St. Francis Court is considered the first example), the Heineman Brothers (their Bowen Court is the oldest bungalow court in its original location), J. Cyril Bennett (Pasadena Civic Auditorium) and David Renton (hired by William Wrigley, Jr. to oversee the construction of many of Avalon’s most important buildings on Catalina).
 Courts were designed in a whole variety of architectural styles – mostly craftsman from 1910-1915, then after WWI American colonial revival, tudor and Spanish colonial revival grew more popular.

 Construction of new bungalows ground to a halt during the Great Depression.
 As LA became increasingly reliant on cars (and parking), and denser housing became both more necessary and more profitable for developers, the bungalow fell out of fashion and apartment buildings became the multi-family dwelling du jour.